phetsims/qa/documentation/qa-book.md

 * `?stringTest=rtl`: makes strings Farsi
   * Make sure everything looks good.
   * Make sure everything functions normally.
+  * If the sim displays negative numbers in any situations, verify that the minus sign is on the correct (right) side.
 * `?stringTest=X`: makes strings X
 * `?stringTest=xss`: cross site scripting
   * This query parameter puts JavaScript into every string.
 The page should not redirect.